Objects That Mark a New Chapter During Life Transitions

 When Meaning Doesn’t Need to Be Marked

 Choosing not to add more allows the transition to unfold before it’s defined.
-When change is still forming, trying to give it meaning too early can feel inaccurate.
+When change is still forming, trying to name it too early can feel inaccurate.
 Waiting isn’t about restraint for its own sake.
 It’s about letting clarity arrive on its own terms.

 Sometimes the most meaningful objects aren’t chosen at all.
 They become significant simply because they remain present while life reorganizes.
 An object gains weight not because it was selected to mark a new chapter, but because it stayed while that chapter was being lived.